porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/font-face-stylesheet.md

 Therefore, we provide a ready to use partial in all `@porsche-design-system/components-{js|angular|react}` packages which needs to be injected into the `<head>` of your `index.html`.

+We suggest that `getFontFaceStylesheet()` partial is implemented in every application that uses the Porsche Design System therefore the partial provides additional link tags with `rel="preconnect"` and `rel="dns-prefetch"` to improve the performance of the initial connection to our cdn.

 ## Supported options
 - **cdn:** `'auto' | 'cn' = 'auto'`
 - **withoutTags:** `boolean = false`